How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Verify the change with timedatectl.
 You should see Time zone: UTC (UTC, +0000) in the output.

 These three steps take under 5 minutes but establish a solid foundation.
 Your server is now patched, secure against recent vulnerabilities, and logging in a standard timezone.
-With your Hostinger VPS or any other provider, this initial setup remains identical—SSH access, package updates, and timezone configuration are universal across Ubuntu deployments.

-Phase 2: User Management & SSH Security (Critical First Steps)
+Phase 3: User Management & SSH Security (Critical First Steps)

 Before we go any further, let’s harden this server.
 Using root credentials for daily operations is like leaving your front door unlocked—it’s a security nightmare waiting to happen.
 In my experience securing production servers, attackers probe SSH ports within minutes of a new VPS going online.